Mind-Benders/First-Contribution/README.md

 Next edit this file on your browser by clicking the edit button on top right.
 ![Edit Index](Images/edit-file.png)

-Now, under contributors, add your name, GitHub profile URL & GitHub username.
+Now, under contributors, add your Name & GitHub username.

 **Don't add it at the beginning or end of the file.
 Put it anywhere in between.**
 ![Add Your Details](Images/add-details.gif)